Horse

 Tips for Grooming a Fell Pony

-Grooming a Fell Pony is an important part of maintaining its health and appearance.
+Grooming a fallen pony is an important part of maintaining its health and appearance.
 Here are some tips to help you groom your Fell Pony effectively:

 1. Brush regularly: Fell Ponies have thick, hairy coats that require regular brushing to keep them tangle-free and shiny.
 Use a wide-toothed comb and a slicker brush to remove tangles and dirt, and a soft-bristled brush to finish and bring out the shine.